-Ostapenko rallies to beat Halep in French Open final
+Jelena Ostapenko stages huge comeback to beat Simona Halep in French Open final | CNN

 “At some point I was like a spectator on court,” said Halep.
 “She deserved to win.”

-Halep, the third seed and pre-tournament favorite, was denied the No. 1 ranking with the defeat in a double blow.
+Halep, the third seed and pre-tournament favorite, was denied the No. 1 ranking with the loss in a double blow.

 The Romanian possesses a counter-punching game and against Ostapenko could do nothing but react to her opponent’s booming ground strokes.
 Ostapenko’s average forehand speed topped that of men’s No. 1 Andy Murray this fortnight.